Most Recent Updates

 Note: Maternal and fetal blood never directly mix during pregnancy; this exchange takes place in the placenta.

-As of September 2021, it does not appear that COVID-19 readily crosses the placenta, enters amniotic fluid or umbilical cord blood, or transfers to the newborn via vaginal delivery (which does occur with other viruses).
+As of February 2022, it does not appear that COVID-19 readily crosses the placenta (although it can affect the placenta), enters amniotic fluid or umbilical cord blood, or transfers to the newborn via vaginal delivery (which does occur with other viruses).
 Further, neonates born to mothers who tested positive for COVID-19 appear to remain relatively healthy (and may receive their mother's COVID-19 antibodies).
+However:

-In contrast, a separate study that examined twenty-one third trimester placentas of women who tested positive for COVID-19 did not find any major adverse effects on placental structure and pathology, and another study from December 2020 identified no placental or fetal transfer of the virus.
+In contrast, a separate study from 2020 examined twenty-one third trimester placentas of women who tested positive for COVID-19 and did not find any major adverse effects on placental structure and pathology, and another study from December 2020 identified no placental or fetal transfer of the virus.

-Note: Overall, data regarding risk of stillbirth and COVID-19 are inconsistent, but it does appear to be rare.
-While some reports have indicated a slight increased risk, others have not found an association.
+Stillbirths have been documented from severe infection, and in all trimesters.
+Overall, data regarding risk of stillbirth and COVID-19 are inconsistent, but it does appear to be rare.
 Further, in at least one study that indicated an increased risk, this increase was thought to be due to factors other than COVID-19 infection (more in Prenatal Care/Appointments).

 Therefore, it is likely (although rare) that vertical transmission could happen during any trimester but additional research and clarification between COVID-19 positive newborns and timing of infection in the mother is necessary.